 You may take the test in more than one language and up to two times per language.
-Your most recent score will be the one used by your academic adviser when suggesting course recommendations.
+Your most recent score will be the one used by your academic advisor when suggesting course recommendations.

-If you wish to test in a language that is not listed, please contact the Department of Languages, Literatures and Cultures at firstname.lastname@example.org.
+For assessment of Russian skills, contact Elizabeth Blake, Ph.D.
+For assessment of Italian skills, contact Simone Bregni, Ph.D.
+If you wish to test in a language that is not listed, please contact the Department of Languages, Literatures and Cultures at email@example.com.

 Results for the assessment will be available to you immediately upon completion.
 In addition, all scores will automatically be sent to SLU when you finish the assessment.

 Keep in mind that the computer assessment does not fully measure your actual competency.
 The final placement recommendation may be higher or lower than the score obtained on the computer results.